danielkhen/dp_unlearning/README.md

 | LoRa (Rank=8) | DP | 0.3M | 84.91 | 90.66 |
 | LoRa (Rank=16) | DP | 0.6M | 87.55 | 95.76 |
 | LoRa (Rank=32) | DP | 1.2M | 88.23 | 96.83 |

+## Stage 2
+Test unlearning (until test and forget set accuracies are the same) the original model against the new method, compare both test accuracies, hopefully achieving higher accuracy on the new method.

 ### ViT-Base
 #### Notes